axeluhl/sailing-analytics/wiki/racecommittee-app-environment.md

 Currently there is no Maven plugin available for Android 3.2 on the internets (see [Maven Repository](http://mvnrepository.com/artifact/com.google.android/android)).
 Therefore we had to build the correct plugins by hand and place them into http://maven.sapsailing.com/maven/.

 This has been done with the help of the [maven-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer).
+If you are ever in the need of recreating http://maven.sapsailing.com/maven/ you'll need to re-do the steps to extract Maven plugins from your local Android SDK installation.
+Download the maven-sdk-deployer, switch to its root.
 Issuing

     mvn install -P 3.2

-will install the needed android.jar as a Maven plugin into your local repository.
+will install the needed android.jar as a Maven plugin into your local Maven repository.
 Now you can copy/remote-deploy this plugin to your target repository (in our case http://maven.sapsailing.com/maven/).
-Ensure that you do this step with all other needed SDK components (see above).
-For example you need to issue
+Be aware that you might need more SDK components besides the core jar.
+Check your project's poms to see what you need.
+For example to get the RaceCommittee App working you need to issue

-    maven-android-sdk-deployer/extras/compatibility-v4/mvn install
+    maven-android-sdk-deployer/extras/compatibility-v4/mvn clean install # compatibility lib
+    maven-android-sdk-deployer/add-ons/google-apis-13/mvn clean install # maps and other stuff maven-android-sdk-deployer/extras/google-play-services/mvn clean install # play integration

 too.